 A personal brand helps set you apart as someone who is serious about their industry.
 It also helps you understand who your customers are and aren’t.

 Look at the why of what you do.
-What do you like about it?
+What do you like best about it?
+What motivates you?
 How do you connect to the products, the environment, and specific customers?
 Why do you work here and not somewhere else?
 How are your values aligned to your organization's goals?

 Look at who your customers have been.
 What do you notice they have in common?

-Ask your customers why they come back to you at this store.
+Ask your customers why they come in, to you and this store.

 Know your competition.
 What are their weaknesses and strengths?
-After having been to a competitor, why do they come to you?
+After having been to a competitor, why would customers return to you?

 If you use an app like Cloze to keep in contact with your best customers - that’s an asset.